MacRetro chat and rides thread

 Entries open in August once they know which way the plague wind's blowing.
 (Watch their FB site)

-Thanks Brian, imagine my surprise when I looked at the FB page, and the first video that popped up was yourself downing the post-event beverage on the podium :LOL:
+Thanks Brian, imagine my surprise when I looked at the FB page, and the first video that popped up was yourself downing the post-event beverage on the podium :lol:

 Back